wechaty/docusaurus/_posts/2017-07-06-wechaty-sticker-on-sale.md

 [![Wechaty Sticker][wechaty-sticker-size]](https://item.jd.com/12994583384.html)

-Persons who is using Wecharty Project : http://github.com/chatie/wechaty, could buy our logo sticker here.
-Thank you for using WeChaty.
+We had just made very high quality Wechaty Logo Stickers recently!

+If you are using Wechaty and you love Wechaty, from now you can buy our logo sticker online.

 ### I <font color="red" size="+1">❤</font> Wechaty: